pallasite99/scale-nodejs/README.md

-# SCALE Compact Decoder (Node.js)
+# SCALE Compact Encoder / Decoder (Node.js)

 A simple and accurate SCALE Compact Integer decoder implementation in Node.js — built from scratch to help understand and work with SCALE encoding used in Substrate-based blockchains (like Polkadot, Kusama, etc.).
+* A set of interactive CLI tools to **encode and decode SCALE compact integers** — used in blockchains.

 ---

 ## 🚀 Features

-- Decodes SCALE compact-encoded integers (all 4 modes: single-byte, two-byte, four-byte, big-integer).
+- Encodes / Decodes SCALE compact-encoded integers (all 4 modes: single-byte, two-byte, four-byte, big-integer).
 - Fully little-endian aware.
 - Helpful debug logs for educational purposes.
 - Interactive CLI tool for learners